 At Hobbit Hill we understand that our main role is to help a young camper learn to deal with life and life’s demands and, in the process, have fun doing it.
 Campers will learn about proper nutrition and the need for regular exercise.
-They will learn the basic survival and protection skills, which will give them the ability to face the world with safety and confidence.
 We also have a program available to help them with academics so that they don’t fall behind and can go to school in the fall with a positive attitude instead of a fearful one.

 Yes, it is all starts with riding and having fun.
 But it just doesn’t stop there.

 A busy camper is a happy camper.
 We give them a lot of things to do and a lot of options.
 They can choose from a long list of afternoon activities, including more riding if they haven’t had their fill for the day.
 When the day is over, they are ready for “lights out.”

 For some children, coming to a sleep-away camp for the first time requires a period of adjustment.
 Sometimes children get homesick, most a little bit, some a lot.
 We at Camp Hobbit Hill are sympathetic to this problem and we try to facilitate the period of transition so that they can take advantage of and enjoy the full camp experience.
 Most campers get over their anxieties in a few days to a week.